Peter Hendee Brown, FAIA, FAICP, Ph.D.

 Value

-I am a practitioner first but I am also an academic.
-My research is focused on understanding urban redevelopment projects not from one perspective, but from many, including those of the city official, politician, planner, property owner, developer, user, and neighbor.
-My first book, America’s Waterfront Revival (Penn Press, 2009), received critical acclaim and reinforced my reputation as an expert on public authorities, waterfront redevelopment, and urban redevelopment generally.
-My latest book, How Real Estate Developers Think (Penn Press, 2015), sheds new light on real estate developers as people and will help members of the community better understand what these entrepreneurial city builders do and why they do it.
-I have taught graduate level courses in private sector real estate development, urban design theory, site planning, and urban design methods.
-My work, research, writing, and teaching actively inform one another, helping me to think more about how we can all do a better job of building our cities together.
+My research is focused on understanding urban redevelopment, not just from one perspective but from many, including those of the city official, politician, planner, property owner, developer, user, and neighbor.
+My first book, America’s Waterfront Revival (Penn Press, 2009), received critical acclaim and cemented my reputation as an expert on public authorities, waterfront redevelopment, and urban redevelopment generally.
+My latest book, How Real Estate Developers Think (Penn Press, 2015), sheds new light on who real estate developers are as people and helps members of the community better understand what these entrepreneurial city builders do and why they do it.
+My latest writing project will help people who work with or in local government become more effective by better understanding why bureaucracy works the way it does and why bureaucrats do what they do.

 Curriculum Vitae